The Humanities Center invites faculty to apply for up to $10,000 to support an innovative scholarly collaboration.

 We seek teams of two or more faculty members interested in collaborating for mutual or community benefit.
 Applicants may request any sum up to $10,000 to support their proposed activities.
 The Humanities Center steering committee will select one or more teams for awards totaling $10,000 per year.
 Winners will be encouraged to solicit additional funds from their departments and other internal and external sources.

 The Research Collaborative aims to stimulate creative ideas about how faculty may help one another accomplish individual or collective scholarly goals.
 Teams may propose any kind of collaborative activity centered on any topic or method of inquiry.
 The call for applications is deliberately open-ended to encourage applicants to identify the forms of collaboration of maximum benefit to their research.
 The forms of activity supported may concern any subject, may be "basic" research or public scholarship, and may be undertaken with an eye toward any form of communication, traditional or innovative.
 We especially seek new models for teamwork, and we aim to support forms of collegial interaction and problem-solving not adequately supported by other programs of the center or the university.
 Collaborations can be across institutions so long as resources substantially benefit Miami University faculty and/or partner institutions share costs, appropriate to their resources.
 Existing Humanities Center Research Clusters are encouraged to apply for this fund as a way to expand or transform their ongoing work together.
 Regardless of the research topics and the collaborative methods proposed, all Research Collaboratives are expected to result in clear, significant scholarly outcomes or public humanities projects.
+The committee is unlikely to support collaboration that is already possible, such as co-authoring a piece over the summer.

 Criteria for selection include: